Pros

 The Three-Tier Reality Check

 FLUX.1 [schnell] lives up to its name.
 We clocked it at 1.8 seconds per image on our RTX 4090, making it perfect for rapid storyboarding.
 The catch?
 You’ll sacrifice about 15% of prompt adherence compared to [pro].
 FLUX.1 [dev] gave us the best text rendering we’ve seen—crisp signage, readable product labels—but the non-commercial license is a dealbreaker for client work.
-The new FLUX.2 [pro] API delivered stunning 4MP images, though at $0.03 per generation, we found ourselves hesitating on experimental prompts.
+The new FLUX.2 [pro] API delivered stunning 4MP images, though the official Black Forest Labs rate card now frames that cost as megapixel-based pricing starting at $0.03/MP for text-to-image rather than a single flat per-image number.

 Our model breakdown: